CRG-CNAG/CalliNGS-NF/scripts/README.txt

 This folder contains the original BASH scripts used to prototype the pipeline skeleton.

-The are not used in the final NF implementation.
+They are not used in the final NF implementation.